BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Micronesia for diving and minimal rain?
+When is the absolute best time to visit Micronesia for diving, and what should I know about the conditions?

-What's the deal with currency and payment in Micronesia – should I bring a lot of cash?
+What's the deal with currency and tipping in Micronesia?
+Should I bring cash?

 What is the cheapest month to visit Micronesia?